Saturday, May 19, 2012

 Temitade walked to my desk and picked up my phone, she handed it to me and rattled off some numbers “those are the police emergency numbers that my dad gave me” she explained

-I dialled one of the numbers and an officer picked on the first ring.
-I explained to the Police officer that we had a prowler in the neighbourhood whose activities I felt required a closer look.
+I dialed one of the numbers and an officer picked on the first ring.
+I explained to the Police officer that we had a prowler in the neighborhood whose activities I felt required a closer look.
 The officer assured me that there were officers on patrol close by who could be at the location in question in two minutes.
-I gave a detailed description of the neighbourhood and the prowler and hung up.
+I gave a detailed description of the neighborhood and the prowler and hung up.
 My civic duty done, I looked out of the window and noted with satisfaction that the Toyota Camry had stopped opposite the gate of the house.
 The driver was sitting duck, and the hunters were on their way.

 Asking Temitade to stay in the room and ignoring her pout, I ran downstairs and arrived at the house almost the same time the officers arrived in a black beat up van.